aqlaboratory/openfold-3/docs/source/precomputed_msas.md

 2. *msas_to_pair*: The list of MSA filenames that contain species information that can be used for online pairing.
 See the [Online MSA Pairing](precomputed_msas.md#6-online-msa-pairing-from-precomputed-msas) section for details.

 3. *aln_order*: The order in which to vertically concatenate MSA files for each chain for main MSA features.
 MSA files whose names are not provided in this list *will not be used*.
-For example, if one has MSA files named mgnify_hits, uniprot_hits and uniparc_hits and want to vertically concatenated them for each chain in this order:
+For example, if one has MSA files named `mgnify_hits`, `uniprot_hits` and `uniparc_hits` and want to vertically concatenate them for each chain in this order, they should update the `runner.yml` as follows:

 ```
 dataset_config_kwargs: